-Prior to the PHA's HOTMA compliance date, the PHA will follow policies as outlined in this chapter.
-Upon the PHA's HOTMA compliance date, the PHA will follow policies as outlined in Chapter 7.B.
+This chapter is applicable upon the PHA's HOTMA 102/104 compliance date.
+Prior to this date, the PHA will follow policies as outlined in Chapter 7.A. of the model policy.

 The PHA must verify all information that is used to establish the family's eligibility and level of assistance and is required to obtain written authorization from the family in order to collect the information.
 Applicants and program participants must cooperate with the verification process as a condition of receiving assistance.
 The PHA must not pass on the cost of verification to the family.